RealityBending/RealityBending.github.io/content/post/2021-12-05-autotweet/index.md

 - Automated
 ---

 This is a test post.
 I am testing the automated dissemination of new blog posts through the power of GitHub actions.
+Test 1.